MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsubsection{Spatial-Semantic Hybrid Domain}

-Decoders widely adopted in prior ground-based cloud segmentation methods typically employ self-attention mechanisms to capture long-range dependencies within cloud clusters.
-However, this approach inherently suffers from quadratic computational complexity, presenting significant challenges for real-time inference requirements in ground-based cloud analysis.
-Motivated by the success of Mamba in maintaining linear complexity while modeling global context, we propose a SSHD module based on the Mamba architecture to enhance global feature representation of cloud formations.
+Previous methods present significant challenges for real-time inference requirements in ground-based cloud analysis.
+Motivated by the success of Mamba, we propose a SSHD module based on the Mamba architecture to enhance global feature representation.

 The proposed SSHD module, illustrated in Fig.~\ref{fig_4} (a), processes input features similarly to the MPAC within the decoder.
-First, input feature $X\in \mathbb{R} ^{C\times H\times R} $ undergoes channel partitioning with ratio $R$ (hyperparameter $R$ = 1/4, consistent with MPAC).
-The partitioned component $X_{C\times \left(1-R\right)}$ is then processed sequentially through a linear layer and a depth-wise convolutional (DW-Conv) layer to enhance feature representation.
-Subsequently, 2D State Space Model (2D-SSM) \cite{Vmamba} extraction captures global contextual information incorporating local features, followed by layer normalization to genearte $X_{1}$.
-To extract fine-grained information from multi-level features, a parallel branch $X_{C\times R}$ introduces Hybrid Attention (HA), integrating channel and spatial attention mechanisms, for feature refinement to generate $X_{2}$.
+First, input feature $X \in \mathbb{R}^{C \times H \times W}$ undergoes channel partitioning with ratio $r$.
+The partitioned component $X_{sec}$ is then processed sequentially through a linear layer and a depth-wise convolutional (DW-Conv) layer to enhance feature representation.
+Subsequently, 2D State Space Model (2D-SSM) \cite{Vmamba} captures global contextual information incorporating local features, followed by layer normalization to genearte $X_{1}$.
+To extract fine-grained information, a parallel branch $X_{prim}$ introduces Hybrid Attention (HA), integrating channel and spatial attention mechanisms, for feature refinement to generate $X_{2}$.
 Finally, features from both branches are concatenated along the channel dimension and processed through a linear layer, yielding the SSHD output $X_{s}$.
-The complete workflow is formally described by the following equations:
+The complete workflow is formally described by the following equations: where $\mathrm {LN}(\cdot)$ denotes Layer Normalization, and $\mathrm{Linear}(\cdot)$ denotes a fully connected projection layer.